samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 are many systems that do just that, but I'd suggest the approach of a single JSON/Jsonnet file has several advantages:

+- JSON files are so universally compatible that you'll be able to use this anywhere
+- If you've already adopted Git-ops workflows, tracking changes to the registry in Git should feel very natural
 - It's just data, and your registry is only as good as the data you put in it.
-  Especially as you begin, any time building an API or hosting a service is a distraction from establishing the right data model for your infrastructure
-- If you've already adopted Git-ops workflows, tracking changes to the registry in Git should feel very natural
-- JSON files are so universally compatible that you'll be able to use this anywhere
+  Removing the distraction of building an API means you encourage a focus on building the right data model, which is what really matters

 From the output of the `jsonnet registry.jsonnet` command, you can see we're tracking our Kubernetes `clusters`, any `services` that we run, organisation